Texas Women and Girls in STEM Summit

 Community Support: The Foundation for Leading and Learning

-In this panel discussion, we will address the importance of having a community that works together in order to engage our students in the learning process.
+In this panel discussion, we will address the importance of building a community that works together in order to engage our students in the learning process and to support our educators.
 We have experienced the benefits of having individuals who work to enrich our students' minds, but have also experienced the effects of not having this type of support.
 The school boards and school administration are pivotal when it comes to supporting those who do not work for their districts.
 Outside organizations also need to do their part in supporting the schools in every way that they possibly can.
-Here, we will discuss ways that outside organizations can support districts in the learning process and vice-versa.
+Here, we will discuss ways that outside organizations can support our educators directly and indirectly, and help to encourage all teachers in their current role.

 Deyanira Salazar, Math Specialist/Business Owner, Math Rocks!